craftcms/cms/docs/README.md

 ## Tech Specs

 Craft is a self-hosted PHP application built on [Yii](http://www.yiiframework.com/), but you don’t need to know PHP or Yii to use it.
-Check out [requirements](requirements.md) for a full list of browser and server requirements..
+Check out [requirements](requirements.md) for a full list of browser and server requirements.